-Subject to any rules that may be adopted under Canon IV.4.2.6, the panel, after conferring with the Presenting Proctor and Respondent’s Proctor, shall set the timetable for their written submissions.
-The written submissions of the Presenting Proctor and the Respondent’s Proctor shall contain the full argument that each wishes the panel to take into account in hearing the Presentment.
+Subject to any rules that may be adopted under Canon IV.4.2.6, the panel, after conferring with the Presenting Proctor and Respondent’s Proctor, shall set a timetable for written submissions.
+The written submissions of the Presenting Proctor and the Respondent’s Proctor shall be made under oath and shall contain the full argument that each wishes the panel to take into account in hearing the Presentment.

-After receiving the written submissions of the Presenting Proctor and Respondent’s Proctor, the panel shall determine the issues on which it requires evidence, the nature of the evidence which it requires to decide those issues, and how any evidence is to be presented.
-The panel may limit the number of witnesses to be called by either Proctor.
+After receiving the written submissions of the Presenting Proctor and Respondent’s Proctor, the panel shall notify the parties as to

+the issues on which the panel will consider evidence;

+the nature of the evidence which the panel requires to decide those issues; and

+how any evidence is to be presented.

-At least 14 days in advance of the hearing, the Presenting Proctor must deliver to the Respondent’s Proctor copies of or a summary of any documents or other materials, if any, that, in addition to those made available to the Respondent under Canon IV.6.3.3, the Presenting Proctor intends to rely on, and
+At least 14 days in advance of the hearing, the Presenting Proctor must provide the Respondent’s Proctor:

+a summary of the arguments to be presented by the Presenting Proctor;

+copies of all exhibits, documents, or other materials, if any, that the Presenting Proctor intends to rely on; and

-a list of the witnesses he or she proposes calling at the hearing.
+a list of the witnesses the Presenting Proctor intends to call at the hearing and their contact information. with any expert witnesses so designated.

-At least 7 days in advance of the hearing, the Respondent’s Proctor must deliver to the Presenting Proctor a summary of the arguments to be presented in the defense, together with copies of the supporting documents he or she proposes to rely on, and
+At least 7 days in advance of the hearing, the Respondent’s Proctor must provide the Presenting Proctor:

+a summary of the arguments to be presented by the Respondent’s Proctor;

+copies of all exhibits, documents, or other materials, if any, that Respondent’s Proctor intends to rely on during the hearing; and

-a list of the witnesses he or she proposes calling at the hearing.
+a list of the witnesses the Respondent’s Proctor intends to call at the hearing and their contact information, with any expert witnesses so designated.

-The panel may, in its absolute discretion, allow the Presenting Proctor or the Respondent’s Proctor to raise an argument or rely on a document that was not included in the material so delivered, or to call a witness not included in the list of witnesses.
+The panel may, in its absolute discretion, allow the Presenting Proctor or the Respondent’s Proctor to raise an argument or rely on a document or exhibit that was not included in the material delivered in sections 4 and 5 of this canon, or to call a witness not included in the list of witnesses so delivered.
+Prior to allowing any such evidence or testimony, the panel shall ensure that the opposing party has a reasonable opportunity to review any document or exhibit.

 Where the evidence of witnesses is to be presented at the hearing, the panel must direct that statements setting out the evidence of each witness be provided to the panel, the Presenting Proctor, and the Respondent’s Proctor at least 3 days in advance of the hearing unless the panel considers that there is good reason not to do so.
-A witness statement must be signed and dated by the witness and verified by a statement of truth in the following form: “I believe that the facts in this witness statement are true.”
+A witness statement must be signed and dated by the witness and verified by a statement of truth in the following form: “I swear that the facts and representations in this witness statement are true to the best of my knowledge and belief, so help me God.”

-Where a witness is to give testimony or other evidence at the hearing, the witness’s evidence must be given under oath or solemn affirmation.
+Where a witness is to give testimony or other evidence at the hearing, the witness’s evidence must be given under oath.
 Where the witness has also provided a witness statement, that statement is to stand as the witness’s evidence in chief unless the panel directs otherwise.
-A witness who gives oral evidence at the hearing may be cross-examined by the Presenting Proctor or the Respondent’s Proctor.
-The panel may limit cross-examination.
+A witness who gives oral evidence at the hearing may be questioned by the Presenting Proctor or the Respondent’s Proctor.
+The panel, in its discretion, may limit such questioning.

-The panel shall give the Presenting Proctor or the Respondent’s Proctor the opportunity of:
+The panel shall give the Presenting Proctor or the Respondent’s Proctor the opportunity to:

-attending the hearing of the Presentment;
+attend the hearing of the Presentment;

-presenting witness statements and other relevant evidence;
+present witness statements and other documentary evidence;

-calling and cross-examining necessary witnesses as permitted by the panel; and
+call and question witnesses as permitted by the panel; and

-making oral submissions on points requested by the panel.
+testify before the panel, either orally or by written statement.